meshtastic/protobufs/docs/docs.md

 is used to do settings operations to both remote AND local nodes.

 (Prior to 1.2 these operations were done via special ToRadio operations)

-FIXME - move the radioconfig/user/channel READ operations into AdminMessage as well

 | Field | Type | Label | Description |